-With the latest update, we gave the Task Dialog window a new look.
-What changed?
+With the latest update, we gave the Task Edit Dialog a new look.
+What exactly changed?

-- All the essential resource planning tools are now displayed as a toolbar and you can find all necessary task features in one place.
+- Now, all the essential resource planning features are displayed as a toolbar.
+That way you can find all the necessary task features in one convenient spot.

-Easy drag and drop makes general planning convenient.
-Just pick the resources and suitable timeslots and drop the lines.
+Our easy drag and drop capabilities makes general planning convenient.
+Just pick the resources and suitable time slots and drop the lines.
 But projects are agile.
-Real-time scheduling often faces different challenges, mostly unexpected ones.
-Changes, additions, wrong timings, and lacking resources are just a few of them.
+Real-time project scheduling often encounters different challenges, especially unexpected ones.
+Changes, additions, wrong timings, and lack of resources are just a few you might experience.

-You have a new urgent task to fit in the project between other tasks OR
+Maybe you have an urgent, new task to fit in the project between other tasks;

-One big task should be divided into smaller ones to finish it on time.
+Maybe you decide one big task should be divided into smaller ones in order to finish it on time.

-Task Splitting makes all those cases easy to handle.
+Task Splitting works in all those cases.
+And makes problems easier to handle.
 There is no need to: